cerebral-legacy/cerebral-website/app/markdown/structure.md

 You think of your UI differently.
 You do not think of your UI as parts, but as a complete user experience.
 With Cerebral you can hook any part of your UI into any part of your application to extract state and trigger state changes.
 This is a really important point in Cerebrals design.
 The UI of your application will often change and merge different domains and concepts.
 That should not be a painful process.
 With modern applications we also want to reach native devices.
 When your UI is a completely separate concept it is a lot easier to build multiple UIs for the same application.

-You application structure and your UI structure will often look similar, but they will never be restricted by each other.
+Your application structure and your UI structure will often look similar, but they will never be restricted by each other.

 ### Modules setup